-The mandate of a Directorate member shall terminate automatically upon his reaching the age of sixty-five years, unless the mandate is extended by decision of the Government in Council.
+The mandate of a member of the Executive Committee shall terminate automatically upon his reaching the age of sixty-five years, unless the mandate is extended by decision of the Government in Council.

-In the event of a Directorate member's tenure not being renewed or being revoked, the said member shall become a general advisor to the CAA with maintenance of his status and his basic level of remuneration, save for the special allowances associated with his previous function.
+In the event of an Executive Committee member's tenure not being renewed or being revoked, the said member shall become a general advisor to the CAA with maintenance of his status and his basic level of remuneration, save for the special allowances associated with his previous function.
 He may be transferred to another administration or a different public institution pursuant to Article 6 of the amended law of 16 April 1979 which lays down the general civil service regulations.

-(9) The remuneration and other allowances of the Directorate's members and, where applicable, those of the general advisors, shall be paid by the CAA.
+(9) The remuneration and other allowances of the members of the Executive Committee and, where applicable, those of the general advisors, shall be paid by the CAA.

-The Government in Council may allocate a special allowance to the Directorate's members for entertainment expenses.
+The Government in Council may allocate a special allowance to the members of the Executive Committee for entertainment expenses.